melroy89/gitlab-deployer/README.md

 Add the public URL towards this GitLab Artifact Deployer, be sure to add `/gitlab` to the end of the URL (eg.`https://service.mydomain.com/gitlab`, when the service is running behind a reverse proxy).
 Since the route ending with `/gitlab` is mapped to the HTTP GitLab POST Webhook events.

-Adding a Secret token is **strongly advised**, so you know the request is legitaly coming from the GitLab server.
+Adding a Secret Token is **strongly advised**, so you know the request is legitaly coming from the GitLab server.

 Enable the following triggers or the service will not work as expected: